 As per commercial standards (PDF), a rough estimate for the entire project is predicted in the primary cost analysis.
-An overview of the Compressed Earth Block Village plan (see Plans Page) aids in segregating the 334,600 ft2 total area into 4 different areas based on the area’s purpose and location inside the village.
-The 4 segregated areas are listed below and clicking each link will lead to the spreadsheet tab for cost analysis for each area.
+An overview of the Compressed Earth Block Village plan (see Plans Page) aids in segregating the 334,600 ft2 total area into four different areas based on the area’s purpose and location inside the village.
+The four segregated areas are listed below and clicking each link will lead to the spreadsheet tab for cost analysis for each area.

 Here is the summary of these costs by area:

 For convenience in computations and for more accurate calculations, the following six independent units are assumed to have significant contributions to an area’s cost:

 Each of these unit costs have been predicted across all the four areas using the following approaches:

 The electrical unit consists of elements responsible for powering an area.
 A general summary on how a residential electrical system is constructed is described here.
 The electrical footage cost (base cost) inclusive of wiring, labor, and overhead (a variable cost based on locality) can be obtained from here.
 For the current locality, the base cost is found to be an approximate $8.67/ft2.
 The cost for various power consuming equipment (useful devices like fans, ceiling lights, etc) are not included in the base cost and are accounted for independently.